cruncher/museris/README.md

 # Copyright

-Mmost objects in the Museris database are covered by copyright and may not be re-used.
+Most objects and images in the Museris database are covered by copyright and may not be re-used.